 As an American citizen, elections give you the opportunity to vote and make your voice heard.
 Your vote is important because it gives you the chance to have a say in how our government should operate, as well as vital issues involving schools, laws, and how your tax dollars are spent.
 If you fail to exercise your right to vote, you are letting other voters make these decisions for you.

-Persons who wish to cast an early ballot in person may do so at their local Registrar of Voters office in Livingston or at the new temporary location at Juban Crossing between the hours of 8:30 a.m. and 6:00 p.m. on any day except Sunday.
-Voters who are physically unable to vote in person at the polls on election day and unable to vote in person at the registrar's office may be eligible for the Special Program for Physically Handicapped Voters.
+Persons who wish to cast an early ballot in person may do so at the Registrar of Voters Office in Livingston between the hours of 8:30 a.m. and 6:00 p.m. on any day except Sunday.
+Our satellite early voting location will be available as well at the Denham Springs/Walker Branch Library.
+Voters who are physically unable to vote in person at the polls on Election Day and are unable to vote in person at the Registrar’s office may be eligible for the Special Program for Physically Handicapped Voters.

 For further information on Louisiana elections, visit the Secretary of State Election Division.